Exploiting trust in local news: Bogus news outlets

 Late last year, The Lansing State Journal and the Tow Center for Digital Journalism at Columbia University uncovered a network of 450 bogus news websites.
 At least 189 of the sites posed as local news outlets and used algorithms to convert press releases into “pink slime” local news stories that supported conservative talking points.

-* UPDATE (April 3, 2020): This item initially said that brothers Matt and Tim McGorty established the network of phony news sites.
+* UPDATE (April 21, 2020): This item initially said that Matt McGorty and his brother established the network of phony news sites.
 BuzzFeed News updated its report on April 2 after being told by Matt McGorty that his brother “had nothing to do with any of this.”

 - “A website wanted to restore trust in the media.
 It’s actually a political operation.”
 (Gabby Deutch, The Washington Post).